Graph Quantum Magic Squares and Free Spectrahedra: Acknowledgements

 \section{Acknowledgements}

 I warmly thank Makoto Yamashita for his continuous guidance, for many helpful discussions, and for his supervision throughout this project.
 I am also grateful to Inga Valentiner-Branth, and Tim Netzer\ for their clarifications regarding some technical aspects of their work, and for their kind replies to my questions.
+I would also like to thank Tea Štrekelj for carefully reading an earlier version of the manuscript and for her helpful comments, in particular on aspects related to matrix convexity and free spectrahedra.

 This research was funded by The Research Council of Norway [project 324944].